Al Rayan Bank UK

-Al Rayan Bank PLC (لمصرف الريان formerly known as Islamic Bank of Britain) is a commercial bank in the United Kingdom, established in August 2004 to offer Sharia compliant financial service products to customers of any faith.
-The bank has one Premier branch in Knightsbridge in London.
+Al Rayan Bank PLC (مصرف الريان formerly known as Islamic Bank of Britain) is a commercial bank in the United Kingdom, established in August 2004 to offer Sharia compliant financial service products to customers of any faith.
+The Bank serves its Premier and Commercial customers through Relationship Managers based in London.
+Retail customers are served through the Bank's Digital Banking and Telephone Banking services.

 The bank welcomes people of all faiths and has become popular with many non-Muslims looking for an ethical alternative to conventional banks.

 The bank has a Sharia department and an independent Sharia Supervisory Committee to ensure that its products are compliant with the principles of Islamic finance.

-As of 2020, Al Rayan Bank has serviced 80,000 customers.
+As of 2020, Al Rayan Bank served 80,000 customers.

 History

 Islamic Bank of Britain was formed by a group of investors from the Middle East to take advantage of the growing market for Sharia compliant financial services in the UK.
 In July 2002, consultants and advisors were employed to confirm if such type of bank was needed and if it would be accepted by the Financial Services Authority, FSA.

 Potential investors were invited, mainly from the Persian Gulf, who put together a private placement document which allowed the company to raise £14 million in start up capital by early 2003.
 In the same period, its first managing director, Michael Hanlon was recruited.
 Later that year, a draft business plan was proposed and formal application to the FSA was submitted.

 By August 2004, the FSA granted authorisation of the bank, and subsequently led to the Islamic Bank of Britain becoming available to the public.

 Giles Cunningham is the current CEO of Al Rayan Bank; he joined the Bank in April 2021.

+In 2022, the Bank acquired a new headquarters in London's West End, 4 Stratford Place.
+The Grade II listed mansion houses the Bank's Board, Executive, Commercial and Premier Banking divisions.

 Macroeconomic conditions

-Like all financial institutions, the Bank was adversely affected firstly by the global financial crisis of 2007–2008 and subsequently by on-going weak macroeconomic conditions.
+Like all financial institutions, the Bank was adversely affected firstly by the 2008 financial crisis and the Great Recession.
 Despite, this IBB continued to grow and in 2012 attained the highest level of retail asset finance and deposit balances in its history.